vinceimbat/vinceimbat/content/how should I live.md

 When you ask this question, you are interested about uncovering or even building a process, system, or practice that you presecribe to yourself.
 This system inspires [[action]] and provides justification for them.

 The first step in answering this question is to know what you are looking for.
 To find this, you need to find a way to know what you are looking for ([[philosophy]]).
-Discovering what you are looking for involves asking yourself how you know what you know ([[thoughts/epistemology]]) and what exists ([[thoughts/metaphysics]]).
+Discovering what you are looking for involves asking yourself how you know what you know ([[epistemology]]) and what exists ([[metaphysics]]).

 Here are some thoughts that represent [[My answer to how should I live]].